 You can read, pray, or meditate instead to help the wind-down process.
 The first few nights, you might find yourself falling asleep at the same late hour.
 But stick with it!
 Soon enough, you will retrain your body and mind to properly relax during this time.

-Have you ever been attracted to someone because of their beauty, despite their rather ugly interior?
+Have you ever been attracted to someone because of their beauty, despite their bad personality?
 Well, your phone is the epitome of skin-deep beauty.
 Your phone’s background is essentially a crowd of supermodel icons fighting for your attention.
-Brands spend fortunes dressing up their colorful logo designs to catch your eye and draw you in.
+Brands spend fortunes dressing up their colourful logo designs to catch your eye and draw you in.

-Use “Do Not Disturb” Feature on Your Phone
+13. Use the “Do Not Disturb” feature 🌙

 A most beloved feature of detoxers and uni-taskers, the “Do Not Disturb” feature on your device blocks all notifications, text messages, and phone calls while activated.
 But what if an emergency arises and your loved ones can’t get a hold of you?
 Have no fear, for you can unblock specific phone numbers to receive their calls still.

-On iOS devices, you can simply swipe your screen up from the bottom and select the half-moon icon.
-On Android phones, swipe down from the top and select the circle icon with a line in the center.
-You can personalize the feature in the Do Not Disturb settings menu.
-Be sure to activate the automatic Do Not Disturb While Driving mode – it could save your life!
+On iOS devices, you can simply swipe your screen up from the bottom and select the crescent moon icon.
+On Android phones, swipe down from the top and select the circle icon with a line in the centre.
+You can personalise the feature in the Do Not Disturb settings menu.
+Be sure to activate the automatic ‘Do Not Disturb While Driving’ mode – it could save your life!

 Going cold turkey full-time isn’t practical for most.
 Our phones and digital devices have become a necessity of modern living.
 And that’s okay.
 But sometimes, going cold turkey will give you an emotional reset that your mind and spirit greatly need.